When Andy Griffith passed away suddenly in 2012, the world mourned the loss of a man who symbolized life in a simpler time.

 Andy, at his core, represented normalcy.
 However, the hours immediately after Griffith’s death were anything but.
 You would think that someone as beloved as Griffith would merit some sort of public viewing and a formal funeral, but in Andy’s case, that was not what happened.

-In fact, Andy was buried just five hours after his passing.
-This was done at the family’s request.
-It’s hard to say why that request was made.
+In fact, Andy was buried just five hours after his passing, which was done at the family’s request.
+It’s hard to say why that decision was made.
 Was it made because of some sort of religious conviction?
 Or, did Andy just not want a big fuss made over him after his demise?
 Again, nothing is certain.

 Maybe Andy and his third wife just made the decision that it would be better off to not move forward with the traditional formalities.
-Nevertheless, it is odd that by the time that most people were learning about Griffith’s passing, he was already buried in the ground.
+Nevertheless, it is odd that by the time that most people were learning about Griffith’s passing, he was already buried.

 His gravesite is also private

-Since we are talking about Griffith’s burial, while you can visit the graves of Don Knotts, Frances Bavier, and even the mausoleum where Howard McNear lies (Floyd the Barber), if you would like to visit Andy’s gravesite and pay your respects, you are out of luck.
+Since we are talking about Griffith’s burial, while you can visit the graves of Don Knotts, Frances Bavier, and even the mausoleum where Howard McNear (Floyd the Barber) lies, if you would like to visit Andy’s gravesite and pay your respects, you’re out of luck.

 Griffith is buried on private property on his Roanoke island estate.
 Some folks believe that this is because Andy, despite his public persona, was a private person in life and most likely desired to maintain his privacy in death.